Sienna7002/Specifier/README.md

 Specifier also (as of v2.1) has custom config support, making Specifier more configurable and powerful.
 To learn how to make Specifier configs + the syntax, jump [here](#specifier-configuration-files)
 <br>
 <br>
 Due to not having the means of signing Specifier, you might encounter the error when downloading `“Specifier” is damaged and can’t be opened.
-You should move it to the Bin.`, The app should be perfectly fine howerver, as running the command `xattr -cr /Applications/Specifier.app in Terminal.app` generally fixes the problem
+You should move it to the Bin.`, The app should be perfectly fine however, as running the command `xattr -cr /Applications/Specifier.app in Terminal.app` generally fixes the problem
 # Screenshots
 ## Menu UI
 <img src="https://github.com/Sienna7002/Specifier/assets/97623785/3cae5638-9be9-4c94-a748-8b61fc45556b" alt="specifier-menu" width="300"></img>